 This was an opportunity for designers and engineers to push the thinking on human-centric design with an approach that moves beyond the idea of astronauts as purely operators, to create habitats where people can not only survive, but also thrive.

-This panel will bring together NASA, an architect, and the commander of an Antarctic Base, to discuss what is required to create spaces where people can live and explore the far reaches of space.
+This panel brings together an expert from NASA, an architect, and the commander of an Antarctic Base, to discuss what is required to create environments where people can live and explore the far reaches of space.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.